an0mali/SmartHydroponics/README.md

 # SmartHydroponics
 Arduino project utilizing barometric pressure sensors to create a "smart" hydroponic airstone pump that easily adds smart features to other dumb containers.
 This includes plant health monitoring and detailed data logging.
 If you're a company looking into this code, offer me a job!
-Please do not redistribute without credit.

 ![Prototype Smart Hydroponics arduino nano unit](https://raw.githubusercontent.com/an0mali/SmartHydroponics/main/smartHP.jpg)
 ## Current Features include: